pulumi/docs/content/docs/reference/pkg/python/pulumi/_index.md

 <dl class="attribute">
 <dt id="pulumi.ResourceOptions.additional_secret_outputs">
 <code class="descname">additional_secret_outputs</code><em class="property"> = None</em><a class="headerlink" href="#pulumi.ResourceOptions.additional_secret_outputs" title="Permalink to this definition">¶</a></dt>
 <dd><p>The names of outputs for this resource that should be treated as secrets.
-This augments the list that
+This augments the list
-the resource provider and pulumi engine already determine based on inputs to your resource.
-It can be used to mark certain ouputs as a secrets on a per resource basis.</p>
+that the resource provider and pulumi engine already determine based on inputs to your resource.
+It can be used to mark certain outputs as a secrets on a per resource basis.</p>
 </dd></dl>

 <dl class="attribute">